Selected recent media appearances:

 - Christopher McKnight Nichols “All Videos” page on C-SPAN.org website.

-- Research in Action (RIA) podcast, hosted by Katie Linder, via Oregon State University, download on iTunes (coming May 2017)
+- Research in Action (RIA) podcast, “Episode 60: Dr. Christopher McKnight Nichols on the Importance of the Humanities, Historical Work on Isolationism, Internationalism, and more…” hosted by Katie Linder, via Oregon State University, download on iTunes (week of May 22, 2017)

 - “News Roundtable” discussion of Oregon State Budget, national and state policy on national monuments and the Antiquities Act, and more, on Oregon Public Broadcasting Think Out Loud Program, April 28, 2017.